Your Monday briefing – The New York Times

 This is what is happening most.

-False nuclear alarm: Millions of Canadians were received on Sunday for what turned out to be a false alarm on their cell phones about an ambiguous "emergency,quot; at one of the world's largest nuclear power plants, just east of Toronto.

-Snapshot: About him Taal Volcano in the Philippines, which erupted on Sunday and caused massive evacuations amid fear of a "volcanic tsunami."
-Ashes could be seen 40 miles away near the Manila airport, where the flights were suspended.
+Germany: the The far-right movement to foster a controversy over a satirical song, "Granny Is a Old Environmental Swine," has fueled concerns about the collapse of the country's social fabric.

+Opinion: The breakup of the United Kingdom would be "one of the few good things that will come out of Brexit,quot; argues a history professor in London.

-Oscar nominations: Our prize season columnist breaks down what to expect when this year's winks are announced today in Los Angeles (12:18 a.m.
-Tuesday in Sydney).
+Oscar nominations: Our prize season columnist breaks down what to expect when this year's greetings are announced today in Los Angeles.

-Tennis: Novak Djokovic led Serbia to victory in Sydney at the inaugural Cup of the Association of Tennis Professionals, or ATP.

-‘The Weekly’: Helen Obando, 16, is the youngest person to receive a gene therapy that scientists hope will cure sickle cell disease.
-Your therapy could help determine how millions are treated worldwide.
-Look Mondays at 10:25 p.m. in SBS, SBS Viceland and SBS OnDemand.

 Now, a break from the news